Thanh Le-Cong

 Check out the latest Papers , News , Events , and More »

-This week, I’m honored to be giving my talk ‘Toward Reliable LLM-assisted Programming’ at the ’Centre for Research on Engineering Software Technologies (CREST) at the University of Adelaide.
-Thank you to Professor Ali Babar, Dr. Triet Le, and the entire CREST team for this incredible opportunity and your generous hospitality.
+Last week, I’m honored to be giving my talk ‘From Smart Tools to Trusted Teammates: Towards Trustworthy Automatic Programming’ at the Singapore University of Technology and Design (SUTD).
+Thank you to faculty and staff members of SUTD for this incredible opportunity and your generous hospitality.
 It’s a privilege to share my latest work and learn from yours during my visit.

 No matching items